Attention Girls who love footy

 NORTHERN PLAINS FEMALE FOOTBALL COMPETITION STRUCTURE

-- 3 teams from both the APFL & NEFL.
+- 3 teams from APFL & 4 teams from NEFL.

-- Players that are currently playing in the APFL or NEFL U14 grade are eligible to play in their respective age group.
+- Players that are currently playing in the APFL or NEFL U14 or U11 grades are eligible to play in their respective age group.

 - 9 a side on the field – unlimited bench.
 Teams are encouraged to even up numbers.
 Need a minimum of 6 players to constitute a game & if more players teams can play up to 12 players on the field.

-- 6-week season.
-Over the first 5 rounds teams will play each other once & the final round is a finals day with 5 v 6, 3 v 4 & 1 v 2.
+- 8-week season.
+Over the first 7 rounds teams will play each other once & the final round is a finals day with 5 v 6, 3 v 4 & 1 v 2.

 - No admittance fee to games.

-- The season leads into the Snowtown Female Carnival & the players at this carnival for both the APFL & NEFL must have played in this competition.
+- The season includes the Central Zone Female Football Carnival (24th May) & the players at this carnival for both the APFL & NEFL must have played in this competition.